MR

 • Rewards: 30 points on every $1 eligible purchase and 10 points for all other $1 purchases.

-The PC Financial World Elite Mastercard is our overall best family credit card for gas and groceries in Canada.
+The PC Financial World Elite Mastercard is Canada’s best family credit card for gas and groceries.
 This card offers 30 points on every $1 eligible purchase and 10 points for all other $1 purchases.

 Furthermore, the card offers comprehensive insurance on travel emergency medical insurance in addition to purchase protection and an extended warranty.